Construction of Maximal Hypersurfaces with Boundary Conditions: Gradient estimates

 \section{Gradient estimates}

-Throughout this section we assume Conditions \ref{cassump} \ref{uassump} and \ref{finitearea} on $\Si$, at least on a time interval $[0,T]$, to obtain the key estimate required for long time existence of the flow, namely the gradient estimate.
-Firstly we use Condition \ref{cassump} to establish signs on the boundary derivatives of $v$ and $H$.
+Throughout this section we assume Conditions \ref{cassump}, \ref{uassump} and \ref{finitearea} on $\Si$, to obtain the key estimate required for long time existence of the flow, namely the gradient estimate.
+Firstly we use Condition \ref{cassump} to establish signs on the boundary derivatives of $v$ and $H$, which is a vital step in proving long time existence, compare with similar calculations in \cite{WheelersDirichletNeumann}.
 We observe that since $\sum_{I=1}^{n-1} (\ip{W_i}{\nu})^2=\size{\nu + \ip{\nu}{ V}V}^2 = v^2-1$, Condition \ref{cassump} implies